-Data collection is the first step in the population health initiative.
-The healthcare data is spread across a broad spectrum; from claims to electronic health records to input from the Internet of Things, healthcare organizations have a whole lot of data on their hands.
+Data collection methods is the first step in the population health initiative.
+Healthcare data is spread across a broad spectrum; from claims to electronic health records to input from the Internet of Things, healthcare organizations have a whole lot of data on their hands.

 Population Health Management (PHM) can be defined as the collection of patient data across multiple sources, its analysis into a single patient record, deliver care targeted to the individual needs, and steps to improve both clinical and financial outcomes.
 These real-time insights will help clinicians & administrators to address care gaps within the patient population.